Overview and research

 The Cortex XDR weak point

 In April 2022, the security researcher published mr.d0x a blog post in which he describes how the hash and the corresponding salt of the uninstall password of a Cortex XDR agent from a Lock Database(LDB) can be extracted.
-If this hash could be cracked, it would be possible for an attacker to easily uninstall the Cortex XDR Agent and thus further compromise the affected system unhindered and without the risk of being detected.
+If this hash were to be cracked, an attacker would be able to easily uninstall the Cortex XDR Agent and thus further compromise the affected system unhindered and without the risk of being detected.

 Mr.d0x has thus found a vulnerability and described its exploitation in his blog post, which posed a considerable risk to the security of individual systems or even entire company networks.